 Focus on Other Components

-For photo editing a premium monitor, a fast processor, a good amount of RAM and an entry to mid range graphics card is more important than the motherboard.
+For photo editing a premium monitor, a fast processor, a good amount of RAM and an entry to mid range graphics card are also very important.

 Therefore, if you have a limited budget then it is better to focus your finances on other critical components and not just on the motherboard.

-Again, you would only need a high end motherboard if you ever plan to game or perform something more advanced on your PC.
+Again, you would only need a high end motherboard if you ever plan to game, video edit or photo edit on an expert level.

 Also, you should note that should you choose to go for newer standard and protocols like having a motherboard that conforms to the PCIe v4.0 protocol, has latest USB 3.2 Gen 2 ports, WiFi 6 etc, then the price tag will naturally be higher.

 Here we looked at some of the best motherboards for photo editing.
-As you may have noticed and as mentioned earlier, most of the motherboards here are entry level ones.
+As you may have noticed and as mentioned earlier, most of the motherboards here are entry level ones – mid range.

 However, for most professionals photo editors, a simple motherboard that can support sufficient amount of RAM and the latest processors would be more than enough.